 Proposing an explanation.
-The fundamental idea is that there is a difference between an explanation proposal in the sciences and an explanation proposal by the MEF.
-In science, the process is that the explanatory model uses a law, a theory, a mechanism, in order to offer an explanation for the phenomenon being studied.
-Compared to this, in the MEF two fundamental steps are required.
-In the first stage, the MEF-Matching Theory (MMT) is used to determine which type of explanation should be used, mechanistic or mentalistic.
-If the determination is that a mechanistic explanation must be used for a certain behavior, then the process of proposing an explanation is the one employed in the sciences.
-For example, the law of free fall of bodies, Galileo's law, can be used to explain the distance that the body will fall at different times.
-However, if it is determined that a mentalistic model should be used, the [Motivation/Belief] model is activated in the following way.
-In this general mental-explanation scheme, specific values corresponding to the behavior being studied are inserted.
-For example, consider the following episode.
-Ronny enter the yard to put the mail in the mailbox, but instead he ran fast and hid behind a large tree.
+The fundamental idea is that there is a difference between an explanation proposed in the sciences and one proposed by the MEF.
+In science, the explanatory model uses a law, theory, or mechanism to explain the phenomenon being studied.
+In the MEF, two fundamental steps are required.
+In the first stage, the MEF-matching theory (MMT) is used to determine which type of explanation should be used: mechanistic or mentalistic.
+If it is determined that a mechanistic explanation must be used for a certain behavior, then the process of explanation is the same as that employed in the sciences.
+For example, Galileo’s law of falling bodies can be used to explain the vertical distance the body will fall at different times.
+However, if it is determined that a mentalistic model should be used, the [Motivation–Belief] model is activated in the following way.
+Specific values corresponding to the behavior under study are inserted into the general mentalistic scheme.
+Consider the following episode.
+Ronny entered the yard to put some mail in the mailbox, but instead, he quickly ran off and hid behind a tree.
 How do we explain this behavior?
-The appropriate mentalistic explanation [Motivation/Belief] is this: David wanted to put the mail in the box, but suddenly a large barking dog appeared in the yard and the frightened David ran away and hid behind the big tree.
-(For the sake of brevity, I am omitting in this explanation the parts related to David’s belief that entering the yard will fulfill his will to deliver the mail; and the belief that hiding behind the big tree will help him to escape from the dog).
-The important point here is this: it is very easy to produce a specific mentalistic explanation for David's behavior by placing the appropriate specific values in [Motivation/Belief].
+The appropriate mentalistic explanation [Motivation–Belief] is that David wanted to put the mail in the box, but suddenly, a large barking dog appeared in the yard, and the frightened David ran away and hid behind the tree.
+(For the sake of brevity, I am omitting in this explanation the parts related to David’s belief that entering the yard will fulfill his desire to post the mail and the belief that hiding behind the tree will help him to escape from the dog).
+The important point here is that it is easy to produce a specific mentalistic explanation for David’s behavior by placing the appropriate specific values in [Motivation–Belief].

-Now I will expand a little the above ideas and illustrate them with some simple examples.
+Now, I will expand a little on the above ideas and illustrate them with simple examples.
 I will start the discussion with explanations in the sciences and then move to explanations according to the MEF approach.
-I will examine two mechanical devices, and answer the basic question of how to propose a mechanistic explanation for the action of an electric kettle and the operation of a flashlight.
-Then I will clarify whether it is possible to apply the mechanistic explanatory methodology to behavior.
+I will examine two mechanical devices and answer the basic question of how to propose a mechanistic explanation for the action of an electric kettle and the operation of a flashlight.
+Then, I will clarify whether applying the mechanistic explanatory methodology to behavior is possible.